Neuroling/SPINCO_SINEEG/ScienceCloud.md

-# QUERIES  !
+# current QUERIES for Science Cloud
-- Linux graphic interface
+- [x]  Linux graphic environment: accessibility, security
-- can I make a Linux VM accessible from internet browser in any computer?
-- Windows matlab licensing
-- Windows as remote desktop.
-Recommended to create user profiles?
-Does this persists after closing the VM ?(in the snapshot)
-- Transfer a VM (snapshot ) from one project to another
+- [x] sharing snapshots between projects

 # Linux VM with Graphical interface
 This approach uses the interface provided in the browser by the Science cloud.
 It has potential safety vulnerabilities as involves creating a user with a password so access would be possible without ssh key